Atmospheric chemistry: Atmospheric composition

+The mean molecular mass of dry air is 28.97 g/mol.
+The composition of the gas may vary significantly from time to time and from place to place.
+For example, the concentrations of CO_{2} and CH_{4} vary by season and location.

 Trace gas composition

 Besides the major components listed above, the Earth's atmosphere contains many trace gas species that vary significantly depending on nearby sources and sinks.
-These trace gasses include compounds such as CFCs/HCFCs which are particularly damaging to the ozone layer, and H_{2}S which has a characteristic foul odor of rotten eggs and can be smelt in concentrations as low as 0.47 ppb.
-Some approximate amounts near the surface of some additional gasses are listed below.
-In addition to gasses, the atmosphere contains particles such as aerosol, which includes examples such as droplets, ice crystals, bacteria, and dust.
+These trace gases include compounds such as CFCs/HCFCs which are particularly damaging to the ozone layer, and H_{2}S which has a characteristic foul odor of rotten eggs and can be smelt in concentrations as low as 0.47 ppb.
+Some approximate amounts near the surface of some additional gases are listed below.
+In addition to gases, the atmosphere contains particles in aerosol form, such as droplets, ice crystals, bacteria, and dust.